eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

    using balance_table = eosio::multi_index<"balances"_n, user_balance>;
 ```

-The above code defines the type `balance_table` as a multi-index table which has the name `balances` and is capable to store instance of `user_balance` types.
+The above code defines the table type `balance_table` with name `balances`, which stores instances of `user_balance` structure.

 #### The code

 The code is the account that owns the smart contract.
 This account is responsible for paying the RAM storage costs associated with the multi-index table.
-When defining a multi-index table, you must specify the code account as the first argument to the multi_index constructor.
+When defining a table, you must specify the code account as the first argument to the multi_index constructor.

 #### The scope

 The scope is a secondary identifier that is used to group related data within the multi-index table.
-When defining a multi-index table, you must specify the scope as the second argument to the multi_index constructor.
+When defining a table, you must specify the scope as the second argument to the multi_index constructor.
 The scope is often set to the contract account itself, to group all related data within the same contract.

 ```cpp
 balance_table balances(get_self(), get_self().value);